 The corporation tax affairs of companies offering EMI options are dealt with by Small Companies Enterprise Centres (SCECs), which provides advance assurance on qualification for EMI, see etassum52020

 SAYE option schemes

 S516-S520, Sch3 Income Tax (Earnings and Pensions) Act 2003

 SAYE (also known as ‘Sharesave’) schemes must be open to all employees and directors.
-Participants save up to £250 per month to acquire shares by exercising options at the end of a three or five-period (originally schemes could include a seven-year savings period).
+Participants save up to £500 per month to acquire shares by exercising options at the end of a three or five-period.
 Tax advantages include specific statutory deductions for setting up costs.
 SAYE schemes can be operated with or without a trust.
-A qualifying employee share ownership trust (QUEST) may be used in conjunction with a SAYE scheme, but this is not a requirement.
+For guidance on the detailed requirements of the scheme, see etassum30000.

 Company Share Option Plans (CSOP)

 S521-S526, Sch4 Income Tax (Earnings and Pensions) Act 2003

 CSOP schemes may be open to selected employees.
 Participants can be granted up to £30,000 worth of options in a three year period.
 Tax advantages include specific statutory deductions for setting up costs.
 CSOP schemes can be operated with or without a trust.
 For guidance on the detailed requirements of the scheme, see etassum40000

 Sch5 Finance Act 1989

 Although specific statutory deductions for contributions to QUESTs were abolished for accounting periods starting on or after 1 January 2003, the statutory deduction for setting up costs continues to be available.
 In practice it is unlikely that a new QUEST would now be set up.